JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 as stated in the intro: **programing by delegation**.

 ### last piece of the puzzle: In Memory Data Grid
-say we perform all that with real services, we will want to put a cache in front of the first step, so in case we already have the responded to a request, we just skip the heavy lifting of going to our back-end and we reply immediately with in memory data.
+say we perform all that with real services, we will want to put a cache in front of the first step, so in case we already have responded to a request, we just skip the heavy lifting of going to our back-end and we reply immediately with in memory data.

 I chose hazelcast as the cache for a myriad of reasons, but one very attractive is that it can handle our local and server caches and also it can work embedded on spring boot apps, so it is an ideal fit for academic apps, and of course production apps.

 ## into implementation
 ### repos and runner
-* you are required to have `java 16` but anything from`java 11` included should be ok
+* you are required to have `java 16` but anything from`java 11` and above should be ok
 * all the code for this project can be found [here in github](https://github.com/JohnnyXavier/functional-reactive)
 * to run it just clone it, and hit run on your ide preferably on debug mode, so you can breakpoint the code, and examine what is happening
     * configure your ide to run with `local` as active profile
 * or you can also manually run it like this: `mvn spring-boot:run -Dspring-boot.run.profiles=local`
 * everything is properly commented / documented on the repo, examples here might not have all javadocs nor comments for brevity
+* you can, if you want, run it many times just changing the server ports, and you will be able to see a hazelcast cluster form on your local machine, with each instance of the app connecting to the other instances of the cache cluster!!
+    * instance 1: mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8081 -Dmanagement.server.port=18081"
+    * instance 1: mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Dserver.port=8082 -Dmanagement.server.port=18082"
+    * instance x: [...]"-Dserver.port=xxxx -Dmanagement.server.port=xxxxx"

 the `local` profile is configured to output all debug logs, so you can follow step by step what is going on